Factbox: Top Democrats, former U.S. officials sent suspicious packages

-NEW YORK (Reuters) - Police on Wednesday intercepted suspected explosive devices sent to several current and former U.S. politicians, as well as the CNN news channel, days after a bomb was delivered to prominent Democratic Party donor George Soros.
+NEW YORK (Reuters) - Police on Wednesday intercepted suspected explosive devices sent to current and former U.S. politicians, as well as the CNN news channel, days after a bomb was delivered to prominent Democratic Party donor George Soros.

-An earlier report saying a suspicious package was delivered to the White House turned out to be false.
+New York Governor Andrew Cuomo had previously said at a news conference that he had received a suspicious package but later released a statement clarifying that the parcel contained computer files.

 Following are some of the key figures targeted:

-A suspicious package sent to Clinton, who opposed U.S. President Donald Trump as the Democratic candidate in the 2016 election, was discovered late Tuesday during an off-site mail screening, according to the Secret Service.
+A suspicious package sent to Clinton, who opposed U.S. President Donald Trump as the Democratic candidate in the 2016 election, was discovered late on Tuesday during an off-site mail screening, according to the Secret Service.
 Clinton later said her family was fine.

-The Secret Service uncovered a suspected explosive device sent to Obama’s Kalorama residence in Washington, D.C., early Wednesday during a screening.
+The Secret Service uncovered a suspected explosive device sent to Obama’s Kalorama residence in Washington, D.C., early on Wednesday during a screening.
 Officials said Obama was not at risk.

 New York City Police evacuated the Time Warner Building Wednesday after a suspicious package was found in the CNN mail room.
-The package was addressed to Brennan, an outspoken critic of Trump, who is a periodic contributor to the network.
+The package was addressed to Brennan, an outspoken Trump critic, who is a periodic contributor to the network.

-During a press conference addressing the device mailed to CNN, Democrat Cuomo told reporters that an explosive device had been sent to his office.

 Democrat Harris’s San Diego office was evacuated after suspicious packages were found near her building, according to her spokeswoman.
 The packages were not addressed to Harris or her office.